.

 Project Leader: Howard I. Schwartz, PhD

-"I realized that each family line had one piece or sliver of the whole story and by bringing together the collective memories and photos from living descendants, a more complete and robust picture of life in Mlynov/Mervits could be grasped.
-As a result of these efforts, it is now possible to "excavate" the Memorial volume, the same way an archaeologist might approach artefacts from an archaic site, to tease out a picture of life among these Jewish inhabitants, our ancestors, who once lived here in this corner of the Russian and later the Polish State."
+"Each family line had one piece or sliver of the whole story and by bringing together the collective memories and photos from living descendants, a more complete and robust picture of life in Mlynov/Mervits could be grasped.
+As a result of these efforts, it is now possible to 'excavate' the Memorial volume, the same way an archaeologist might approach artefacts from an archaic site, to tease out a picture of life among these Jewish inhabitants, our ancestors, who once lived here in this corner of the Russian and later the Polish State."

 --Howard I. Schwartz, PhD